 If your body is a machine, then food is its fuel.
-You want to make sure you’re getting high-quality food to keep things running smoothly.
+You want to make sure you’re getting high-quality food filled with nutrient-dense vitamins to keep things running smoothly.
 Proper nutrition is especially important when it comes to your immune system.
 These four vitamins can help boost your immunity.

-Vitamin A is important for a healthy immune system.
-It’s also critical for vision and essential for proper functioning of the heart, lung, kidneys and other organs.
-You can get all the Vitamin A you need from food; it’s most prevalent in liver and fish oils, but you can also find Vitamin A in leafy greens, tomatoes, dairy products, carrots, broccoli, cantaloupe and squash — to name a few.
+Vitamin A is an important immune-boosting vitamin.
+It’s also critical for vision and essential for the proper functioning of the heart, lungs, kidneys, and other organs.
+You can get all the Vitamin A you need from food; it’s most prevalent in liver and fish oils, but you can also find Vitamin A in leafy greens, tomatoes, dairy products, carrots, broccoli, cantaloupe, and squash — to name a few.

 Vitamin D is vital to bone health; it helps your body absorb calcium.
 Recent studies have revealed that it’s also beneficial to the immune system.
 Vitamin D helps regulate immune responses in the body.
 A deficiency in Vitamin D is associated with increased autoimmunity and susceptibility to infection.